 Market participants on CME exchanges have both initial and maintenance margin requirements for positions.

-Initial margin: This is the up-front payment made prior to initiating a transaction.
-Initial margin is a percentage of the trade price.
+- Initial margin – This is the up-front payment made prior to initiating a transaction.
+The initial margin is a percentage of the trade price.

-Maintenance margin: After posting initial margin, a market participant is required to keep up maintenance margin, which is the amount of equity required to retain an open position.
+- Maintenance margin – After posting the initial margin, a market participant is required to keep up a maintenance margin, which is the amount of equity required to retain an open position.